telerik/winforms-docs/richtexteditor/document-elements/inlinieuicontainer.md

 ##  Import Export InlineUIContainers

 Most features that __RadRichTextEditor__ provides are also supported in the format providers that it uses for export and import.
-Currently import/export UIElement is only supported with HtmlFormatProvider.
+Currently import/export UIElement is only supported with __HtmlFormatProvider__.
+If your document has any inline UI elements by default they will be exported/imported when the __HtmlFormatProvider__ is used.

 * __Exporting with HtmlFormatProvider__ - the inline UI containers are serialized as XML and are included in the HTML as comments.
 If the user handles the __InlineUIContainerExporting__ event, they can provide their own implementation for the export of the UI elements by accessing the properties of the __InlineUIContainerExportingEventArgs__ and setting the ones they need.
 The CommentContent contains the XML serialization and the __HtmlContent__ string property can be set to the desired user-defined HTML equivalent of the UI element.
 It will appear when the page is rendered outside RadRichTextEditor.
 The UI element can also be omitted from the document altogether.

 >caption Figure 1: The  InlineUIContainerExporting event.